Highway Safety Corridors

 Highway Safety Corridor billboard

 Some stretches of highway are more challenging to drive than others.
-Roadway, traffic and weather characteristics, inattention and distractions all come into play for drivers navigating the roadways.
+Roadway, traffic, weather, inattention and distractions all come into play for drivers.

 In 2011, 764 people died and 63,382 more were injured in crashes on Virginia's highways.

 An Interagency Effort